 Niagara Falls Honeymoon Certificate

 Earning this worldly title has led to the establishment of the Niagara Falls Honeymoon (and Anniversary) Certificate program.
 Any couple that decides to spend their honeymoon or anniversary in Niagara Falls is eligible to receive this free certificate - a tradition that has been ongoing for more than 60 years.
-Each certificate is signed by the mayor of the city and offers special deals on attractions and restaurants across Niagara Falls.
-You can pickup yours at the Niagara Falls Ontario Tourism Information Centre located at 5355 Stanley Avenue.
+Each certificate is signed by the mayor of the city.
+You can pick up yours at the Niagara Falls Ontario Tourism Information Centre located at 5355 Stanley Avenue.